Referral Program in Calgary

 How Does It Work?

-Our referral program is quite simple: for every new patient you refer to Calgary Optometry Centre, you will receive a $75 gift to any of our practices.
+Our referral program is quite simple: for every new patient you refer to Calgary Optometry Centre, you will receive a $75 gift card to any of our practices.
 Use the card to save big on your next appointment, on designer eyeglasses, or on your next supply of contact lenses!

 How Do I Get My Card?